dicebear/dicebear/apps/docs/pages/styles/rings/presets/index.md

 # Rings presets

 Every preset here is an ordinary set of render options.
-Nothing needs to be installed, and the same values work in all six libraries and as HTTP-API query parameters.
+Nothing needs to be installed, and the same values work in all seven libraries and as HTTP-API query parameters.
 Pick one to read its code, or open it in the playground and change whatever you like.